stdapproach/sciArticle/ODE_Delta/raw/3_ProblemType0.md

 ###3.
 A problem Type 0
-This part ragarding the following problems.
+This part regarding the following problems.

 Type 0a
 $$\begin{cases}L_n(y)=b\delta(t),\\